Tenants deal with a week of no power at Wichita apartment complex

 “The office is not open for them to go there, and that is normal for that building.
 The office is never open,” said Woods.

-KSN News contacted the Mayor of Wichita to see what could be done.
+KSN News contacted the Wichita mayor to see what could be done.

 Tenants said they just want the power back on.